To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 COPPOLA: Oh, absolutely.
 I knew nothing about five crime families which had recently become exposed to the public with the publication of "The Valachi Papers."
 But neither did Mario Puzo, who was also Italian American.
 But he knew nothing about it, and he wanted to write this book sort of to get some money for his family.
 He thought it could be commercial, and he did everything on research.
 He knew nothing.
 He never had met any of these figures, and he advised me never to meet them, which I never did.

 GROSS: (Laughter) What about after the movie?
 Did you meet any of them then?

 COPPOLA: You know, I always - Mario Puzo was just a wonderful man.
 And I always took his advice to heart.
-And once when I was working on "Godfather Part III," which in my mind was the death of Michael Corleone title, I was in this video truck which had only one door.
-And there was a knock on the door and a fellow who was, you know, sort of helping me and guarding me, as it was, came in and says John Gotti is here and would like to come pay his respects.
+And once when I was working on "Godfather Part III," which in my mind was "The Death Of Michael Corleone" title, I was in this video truck which had only one door.
+And there was a knock on the door.
+And a fellow who was, you know, sort of helping me and guarding me, as it was, came in and says - he says, John Gotti is here and would like to come pay his respects.

 COPPOLA: But if you don't invite him, then he - then they won't.

 GROSS: I'm sure people who were in the mob would be very flattered to hear that comparison to vampires (laughter).

 COPPOLA: Well, you know, unfortunately, they are Italians and Americans, but they were not human beings that acted beyond being like animals, in my opinion.

 GROSS: Did you worry, though, that the film was setting the wrong example because the characters became such heroes of popular culture, and there were Italian Americans who felt that, like, you were discrediting Italian Americans?

 COPPOLA: Well, you know, in truth, I was worried about so many things during the making of that movie.